raspberrypilearning/astro-pi-guide/inputs-outputs/buttons.md

 # Flight Buttons

-The Astro Pi flight case as six general purpose buttons that you can also use in your programming.
+The Astro Pi flight case has six general purpose buttons that you can also use in your programming.
 These are simply push buttons wired directly to GPIO pins in a pull up circuit, you can easily recreate this setup using a breadboard, some buttons and wires.

   ![](images/flight_buttons.jpg)